We look at some of the most in-demand, rewarding and best-paying jobs in healthcare for 2023, including how to get them.

 Like a lot of healthcare careers, surgeons have the opportunity to specialise in specific areas of interest.
 Some of the roles available include paediatric surgeons, neurosurgeons and plastic surgeons.

-The journey to becoming a surgeon takes time, seeing as it’s a role for very skilled and knowledgeable individuals.
-In order to become a surgeon in the UK, you’ll need to have a 5-year degree in medicine, along with a 2-year foundation programme for training.
+The journey to becoming a surgeon takes time, as it requires a lot of skill and knowledge.
+In order to become a surgeon in the UK, you’ll need to have a five-year degree in medicine, along with a two-year foundation programme for training.

-You’ll then need to spend an additional 2 years carrying out core surgical training before starting your role as a surgeon.
-If you wish to specialise in a specific type of surgery, the specialist training could take up to an additional 6 years.
+You’ll then need to spend an additional two years carrying out core surgical training before starting your role as a surgeon.
+If you wish to specialise in a specific type of surgery, the specialist training could take up to an additional six years.

-If you’re keen to learn more about the healthcare system, check out our Understanding thinking in healthcare systems course, which gives insight into international healthcare systems.
+If you’re keen to learn more about the healthcare industry, check out our Understanding thinking in healthcare systems course, which gives insight into international healthcare systems.